History of the Jews in the United States: Princeton, New Jersey

 The development of Jewish (particularly Orthodox) student life at Princeton University improved rapidly since the end of World War II, when Jewish students were few and isolated.
 In 1958 Jewish students were more numerous; they protested against the Bicker system of eating club member selection.
 In 1961 Yavneh House was established as Princeton's first kosher kitchen.
 In 1971 Stevenson Hall opened as a university-managed kosher eating facility in the midst of the older private eating clubs.
 Jewish student initiative and Princeton administration openness deserve credit for this progress.

 Beverly Hills, California

 An estimated 20-25 percent of the population of this affluent Los Angeles suburb is Jewish, and about 20 percent is Persian.
-About a quarter of the membership of Sinai Temple, a prominent synagogue in nearby Westwood, is Persian Jews.
+About a quarter of the membership of Sinai Temple, a prominent synagogue in nearby Westwood, is Persian Jews who largely came to the United States in the aftermath of the Islamic Revolution in Iran.

 New York City

 As of 2016, New York state has an estimated Jewish population of about 1.8 million; of these 1.1 million live in New York City.